surmwill/recycler_unity/README.md

 ### Other

-Below are public functions called on the entries by the recycler to manage their state and lifecycle. **They are intended for the user to call.** They are listed here for the sake of completeness.
+Below are public functions called on the entries by the recycler to manage their state and lifecycle. **They are not intended for the user to call.** They are listed here for the sake of completeness.

 #### BindNewData
 `public void BindNewData(int index, TEntryData entryData)`